Empowering GNNs via Edge-Aware Weisfeiler-Leman Algorithm: Experimental Details

 \subsection{Model Configurations and Training Hyperparameters}

 For efficiency, we do not tune the model configurations and training hyperparameters for NC-GNN extensively.
-Since our NC-GNN model is a natural extension of GIN, we usually use the model configurations and tuned hyperparameters of GIN from the community as the starting point for NC-GNN and then tune them a little bit according to the validation results.
+Since our NC-GNN model is a natural extension of GIN, we usually use the model configurations and tuned hyperparameters of GIN from the community as the starting point for NC-GNN and then perform a grid search for the following hyperparameters according to the validation results.

 For the model architecture, we tune the following configurations; those are (1) the number of layers, (2) the number of hidden dimensions, (3) using the jumping knowledge (JK) technique or not, and (4) using a residual connection or not.
 To ensure a fair comparison, we only consider employing techniques (3) and (4) on the datasets where the baseline GIN model also uses them.